-If you have both images showing, you can also drag the layer's name from the layers Panel to the new image.
+You can also drag the layer's name from the layers palette to the new image.
 The benefit of this method is that the whole layer will be copied along with the layer name.

 With either of these two methods, it is useful to hold down the [Shift] key as you drag the selection / layer to the new image.
 This will mean that the copied selection or layer will be placed exactly in the centre of the new destination image.